gitfvb/gcm-server/README.md

 * Install more modules: http, https, fs
 * Create subfolder "cert" in node base directory
 * Put 'cert/privatekey.key' and 'cert/certificate.crt' in this folder
+* replace <MSSQL-INSTANCE> and <DATABASE> in fcm.js and possibly use trusted connection instead of username/password
+* TODO [ ] ensure to configure CORS properly so only trusted server can send tokens to this server